-Based on the foregoing, Mr. Kukor's full wages earned for these entities, regardless of whether each are alter-egos or joint employers should be considered for purposes of determining his loss of wage earning capacity.
+Based on the foregoing, Mr. Kukor's full wages earned from these entities, regardless of whether each are alter-egos, joint employers or sub-contractor should be considered for purposes of determining his loss of wage earning capacity.
 This has apparently even been acknowledged by First Comp, although it denies it should pay any part of the award.
 The claimant submits that whether it is divided by First Comp or Liberty Mutual, or paid completely by Liberty Mutual, Mr. Kukor is entitled to these benefits as required by law.